bdoms/gae_blog/readme.txt

-GAE Blog is a project to provide a bare-bones blogging solution that makes no assumptions, and is easy to integrate with existing apps.
+GAE Blog is a project to provide a bare-bones blogging solution for Google App Engine that makes no assumptions, and is easy to integrate with existing apps.

 It uses and includes a copy of the Mako: